senaite/senaite2.com/docs/quickstart.md

 **☝️Note:**
 The number next to the Add button let you chose the number of samples you want to register in the system at once.
-You need to chose a value before you click the "Add" button, otherwise already entered values get lost during reload.
+You need to chose a value before you click the *Add* button, otherwise already entered values get lost during reload.

-Chose `2` and click "Add".
+Chose `2` and click *Add*.

 ![Add Samples](/screenshots/add_samples_screen.png "Add Samples")